Loading

 For more information about what a critical infrastructure asset is, go to our page on the Security of Critical Infrastructure Act 2018 (SOCI).

-If you are not sure whether these obligations apply to your critical infrastructure asset, read our Critical Infrastructure Asset Class Definition Guidance (1014KB PDF).
+If you are not sure whether these obligations apply to your critical infrastructure asset, read our Critical Infrastructure Asset Class Definition Guidance.

 Obligation to notify data service providers